Generic selectors

 Emergency Department

-Prairie Mountain Health (PMH) continues to move forward on several major construction and renovation projects in partnership with Manitoba Health and Shared Health.
-The following is a brief update as of March 21, 2024.
+Prairie Mountain Health (PMH) continues to move forward on several major construction and renovation projects in partnership with Manitoba Health, Seniors and Long Term Care and Shared Health.
+The following is a brief update as of mid-July 2024.

 Visuals are renderings only and not intended to reflect how the final project will actually appear.